satrianovian20/Offline-ai-chat-coding-gui/README.md

 > download from the link: (https://github.com/ggml-org/llama.cpp/releases) [llama-b59xx-bin-win-cpu-x64 atau llama-b5899-bin-win-cpu-x64]
 > place the python gui in the llamacpp folder downloaded from the link: (https://github.com/ggml-org/llama.cpp/releases)
 > Run the python gui by double-clicking it
+> Note: Just look for a working Llama CPP build to load AI models in link: (https://github.com/ggml-org/llama.cpp/releases).
+Typically, the latest ones are llama-b59xx-bin-win-cpu-x64 or llama-b5899-bin-win-cpu-x64.

 ---